 United for Global Mental Health is helping to drive an increase in political will and investment for mental health around the world.

-To do this we initiate, coordinate and unite collaborative advocacy efforts that will deliver change in both global and national public policy on mental health, and to increase domestic and international finance - and the effectiveness of it’s spending - and protect human rights so that quality mental health systems are accessible by all and everyone has someone to turn to.
+To do this we initiate, coordinate and unite collaborative advocacy efforts that will deliver change in both global and national public policy on mental health, to increase domestic and international finance - and the effectiveness of its spending - and to protect human rights so that quality mental health systems are accessible by all.

 Awareness of the gaps in funding, policy and political support for mental health around the world is growing.
-Much more needs to be done to address these gaps.
+Much more needs to be done to fill these gaps.

 We believe that there can be no health without mental health.
 At the same time, mental health provision lags far behind the need - this was true before COVID-19, and is especially the case now.
 Integrating mental health into UHC is the key mechanism to ensure that everyone, everywhere has someone to turn to for their mental health needs.
 We, alongside partners in the global health community and beyond, will build on recent global successes (such as the 2019 Political Declaration of the High-level Meeting on UHC) to ensure that mental health is fully integrated within UHC.